side-chaine/beLive/README.md

 ---

 ## Quick start (local)
 1. Open `index.html` in a browser for a quick preview (Pages demo / placeholder).
+As a purely client-side application, it does not require `npm install` or `npm run dev` at this stage.
 2. Try POC demos in `test/` (e.g. `test/live-avatar-poc.html`) — many run without a build system.
 3. If/when a `package.json` is added, follow typical `npm install` / `npm run dev` flow (to be documented).